Rheumatic Heart Disease in Children

 The healthcare provider will ask about your child’s symptoms and health history, including

 having rheumatic fever or strep infections.
-He or she will give your child a physical
+They will give your child a physical exam.

-- Electrocardiography.
-A test to measure the electrical activity of the heart.
+Electrocardiography.
+This is a test to measure the electrical activity of the heart.

 How is rheumatic heart disease treated in a child?